 “For me it’s so much to do with family…”

-Turns out that the brilliant Niamh Lear is part of the family, or at least part of the family name.
+It wasn’t just self-indulgence.
+Turns out that Niamh is part of the family, or at least part of the family name.
 Chances are, we’re cousins.
 Her mum’s a Devaney, from Mayo rather than Clare: a coincidence that gratified and perplexed me at the same time.
 There aren’t that many of us about.
-But look at that crest.
+So I asked if we could use the family crest.

 It’s the red hand of Ulster.

 Looking us up, it seems the name started off at Navan Fort in County Armagh.
-Family myth has it that we were kicked out by the Brits.
-Then again, another translation suggests it just means “black, marshy place.”
+Family myth has it that we were kicked out by the Brits. there’s other myths too – about a martyred bishop from County Down, for example.
+One translation suggests the name simply means “black, marshy place.”

 Truly, the bog Irish.